millerlp/Tide_switch/README.md

 -----------------------------------------------
 Installation:

-Copy the RTClib folder and TidePortSanLuislib folders into your ardiuno-1.x.x/libraries folder.
+Copy the RTClib folder and TidelibPortSanLuis folders into your ardiuno-1.x.x/libraries folder.
 Move the entire folder, not just the contents of these folders.